Gilgamech/website/Gillogisms.md

 1. Bored is a lack of intellectual stimulation while lonely is a lack of emotional stimulation.
 1. Boring at any speed.
 1. Boring discussion meanders about across long, polysyllabic words and verbs which eventually converge.
 Action is poppy staccato sounds and direct verbs.
 1. Both sides are necessary for the operation of a fully functional United States - we need a conservative business side to drive large-scale wealth generation &amp; defense, and we need a liberal humanist side to support the workers and distribute the generated wealth across society.
-The vast resources (including raw dimensional space) means there will be an over abundance of both material resources <i>and</i> populations, and so maintaining cooperation between human representations of resource is essential to finding the balance between austerity and overspending.
+The vast resources (including raw dimensional space) means there will be an over abundance of both material resources __and__ populations, and so maintaining cooperation between human representations of resource is essential to finding the balance between austerity and overspending.
 1. Both sides have a point and both sides make it sound more important than it really is.
 1. Bougie boogie
 1. Bow for arrows as a car leaf spring tensioned by a string.